 About this event

-This forum will explore opportunities to tap one of the city’s greatest sources of wealth—real estate—to sustainably fund parks.
+This forum explored opportunities to tap one of the city’s greatest sources of wealth—real estate—to sustainably fund parks.
 Fresh ideas for generating new recurring revenue for parks are needed more than ever.
 For decades, city funding has failed to keep pace with the maintenance and operations needs of New York's parks, and the city’s widening budget deficit may make it even harder for city leaders to boost public investment.

 This event was made possible thanks to generous support from the NYC Green Fund.
 We are also grateful for general support from The Clark Foundation and the Altman Foundation, support from Fisher Brothers Foundation for CUF's Middle Class Jobs Project, and ongoing support from a number of other philanthropic funders.